 Saturday 18 May 2019 Race day.
-My key priorities of race morning were to have my passport and entry ticket.
+My key priorities for race morning were to have my passport and entry ticket.
 No entry ticket (even if you were wearing a race number) = no entry.
 We weren’t able to access our luggage after the event until we reached the hotel back in Beijing.
 It was locked in the luggage hold and we weren’t guaranteed to be on the same bus as our luggage.
-We needed our passport to be able to access our booked hotel room.
+We needed our passports to be able to access our booked hotel room.
 So I carried my passport during the event in a waist pouch.

 When we arrived at the race start there were a zillion buses.
 There was a band playing Jingle Bells.
 We had a giggle about that.
-Yin and Yang Square was buzzing with athletes and spectators.
+Yin and Yang Square were buzzing with athletes and spectators.

 We handed in our gear for after the race in a bag tagged with our race number.
 Next was a toilet stop.
 The main toilets were squat toilets, so it was good to see port-a-loos available and the queue was not long.
-However we were in for a surprise!
+However, we were in for a surprise!

-A group warm up was performed and speeches took place before the first wave, which I was in, headed off.
+A group warm-up was performed and speeches took place before the first wave, which I was in, headed off.

 I thought I would probably walk the 5km uphill, but I felt ok and managed to run most of it.
 There were lots of people lining the road, all shouting encouraging words.
-Well I think they were encouraging.
+Well, I think they were encouraging.
 Some people even ran with us.
 The road was open so I just needed to be aware of vehicles and motorbikes/scooters.
 It wasn’t too long before the Wall was in front of me.
 The day was a lot cooler than the recce day and I felt much better, especially without the need to carry a backpack.
-As it had rained the night before it was a bit wet underfoot in areas.
+As it had rained the night before it was a bit wet underfoot in some areas.
 I did carry a soft bottle and that was a great choice.
-There was plenty of bottled water on course.
+There was plenty of bottled water on the course.
 I filled my bottle once.
 I also had a couple of gels.

 I did run a bit of running up and down on some of the smaller steps.
 Other athletes were very supportive.
 One guy gave me his hand and we ran down a section.
 At the bottom it was a case of thank you, see you later.
 I stopped once to take some photos of a guy with his cell.
 I didn’t take my cell with me as I would have been too tempted to use it.

 Some of the steps in the last section of the Wall were slippery from the night before.
 A marshall was screaming “It’s dangerous.
 It’s dangerous”.
 She was right by the railing which I wanted to use.
-Someone ahead of me had moved around the marshall, fallen and slipped and caught the railing on their way through thank goodness.
+Someone ahead of me had moved around the marshall, fallen and slipped, and caught the railing on their way through thank goodness.

-Off the Wall, over the bridge and cutting through where we started, it was time to hit the road.
-Here I got a nice rhythym.
+Off the Wall, over the bridge, and cutting through where we started, it was time to hit the road.
+Here I got a nice rhythm.
 Runners went both ways here and at one point it was necessary to cross the road.
 I didn’t see any cones markers, so crossed when the traffic had gone.
-Down the main road we turned off to run to the village.
+Down the main road, we turned off to run to the village.
 There were marshalls and signs to ensure you went the right way.
-Around the village it was very muddy and slippery after the overnight rain.
+Around the village, it was very muddy and slippery after the overnight rain.
 I chose to walk a lot as apart from staying upright, I wanted to see my surroundings.
 It looked to be a very poor area.
 There were groups of people cheering and others simply going about their day.
 I spotted a spit roast – actually I smelt it.
 Yum.
 I didn’t stop for that but I did stop and go back to a young boy who had held a flower out for me.
 Cute.
 Some athletes had photos taken with the locals.
 Some of the youngsters approached for autographs.
 I was surprised to find it so hard to write without my hand shaking making my writing look spidery.
 The section through the village was undulating.
 One foot in front of the other.

-Back out on the main road I was patted on the back by one the marathon runners from our group.
+Back out on the main road, I was patted on the back by one of the marathon runners from our group.
 That gave me a wee boost.
 Near the Yin and Yang Square, I could hear the finish line announcements and the last of the steps appeared.
 They didn’t feel quite so bad.
-The “near the finish” endorphins had kicked in and before I knew it I had finished, been presented with a medal and Judy, our travel organiser, appeared in front of me with Janne.
+The “near the finish” endorphins had kicked in and before I knew it I had finished, and been presented with a medal, and Judy, our travel organiser, appeared in front of me with Janne.
 I hadn’t expected that and it meant a lot.
 It was very cool as often I finish an event with no one there at the finish waiting for me.
 I finished in just over 4 hours.
 As a result of a nagging injury, Janne had elected to change from the marathon to the half and she finished in a credible 3 hours and in a respectable place in her 65-69 age group.

 – Di Chesmar